-Adopted in October 2005; revised May 2009 and November 2012
+Adopted in October 2005; revised May 2009, November 2012, May 2017, and October 2021.

-The Geological Society of America strongly supports the teaching of evolution and the directly related concept of deep time as part of science curricula at all levels of education.
+Evolution and the directly related concept of deep (geologic) time are essential parts of science curricula at all levels of education.
 The evolution of life on Earth stands as one of the central concepts of modern science that is accepted by the scientific community.
-Two centuries of research in geology, paleontology, and biology has produced an increasingly detailed, consistent, and robust picture of how life on Earth evolved.
+Two centuries of research in geology, paleontology, and biology have produced an increasingly detailed, consistent, and robust picture of how life on Earth evolved.
 Creationism, whether presented as creation “science” or intelligent design, attempts to explain complicated phenomena of the natural world by invoking a supernatural creator or designer.
 Creationism cannot be tested using the scientific method and therefore has no place in a science curriculum.

 Opportunities for GSA and GSA Members to Help Implement Recommendations